bhaskarreddi26/PyHadoop/Apache-Spark-programming-guide-notes-3.md

 * Spark’s cache is fault-tolerant – if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.

+The cache() method is a shorthand for using the default storage level, which is StorageLevel.MEMORY_ONLY (store deserialized objects in memory).
+The full set of storage levels is:

 1. MEMORY_ONLY 	Store RDD as deserialized Java objects in the JVM.
 If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed.
 This is the default level.

 1. MEMORY_AND_DISK 	Store RDD as deserialized Java objects in the JVM.
 If the RDD does not fit in memory, store the partitions that don't fit on disk, and read them from there when they're needed.

 1. MEMORY_ONLY_SER
-1. (Java and Scala) 	Store RDD as serialized Java objects (one byte array per partition).
+(Java and Scala) 	Store RDD as serialized Java objects (one byte array per partition).
 This is generally more space-efficient than deserialized objects, especially when using a fast serializer, but more CPU-intensive to read.

 1. MEMORY_AND_DISK_SER
-1. (Java and Scala) 	Similar to MEMORY_ONLY_SER, but spill partitions that don't fit in memory to disk instead of recomputing them on the fly each time they're needed.
+(Java and Scala) 	Similar to MEMORY_ONLY_SER, but spill partitions that don't fit in memory to disk instead of recomputing them on the fly each time they're needed.

 1. DISK_ONLY 	Store the RDD partitions only on disk.